 - A secure, online reporting system that provides assessment results to students, parents, teachers, and administrators.
 The reports will show student achievement and progress toward mastery of the Common Core State Standards.
 Learn more about the development of the Smarter Balanced reporting system.

-The Smarter Balanced preliminary test blueprints describe the content of the English language arts/literacy and mathematics summative assessments for grades 3–8 and high school—and how that content will be assessed.
-Developed with broad input from member states, partners, and stakeholders, the preliminary test blueprints reflect the depth and breadth of the performance expectations of the Common Core State Standards.
-Smarter Balanced Governing States adopted the preliminary summative test blueprints in November 2012 and the summative test blueprints reflect refinements and revisions after the analysis of the Pilot and Field Tests.
+The Smarter Balanced summative test blueprints describe the content of the English language arts/literacy and mathematics summative assessments for grades 3–8 and high school—and how that content will be assessed.
+Developed with broad input from member states, partners, and stakeholders, the summative test blueprints reflect the depth and breadth of the performance expectations of the Common Core State Standards.
+Smarter Balanced Governing States adopted the preliminary test blueprints in November 2012 and the summative test blueprints reflect refinements and revisions after the analysis of the Pilot and Field Tests.
 The test blueprints include critical information about the number of items, score points, and depth of knowledge for items associated with each assessment target.
 They will continue to guide the development of items and performance tasks, score reporting, and ongoing research.

-- Smarter Balanced Preliminary Summative Assessment Blueprints (PDF)
+- ELA/Literacy Smarter Balanced Summative Assessment Blueprint (PDF) (DocX)

 Item and performance task specifications provide guidance on how to translate the Smarter Balanced Content Specifications into actual assessment items.
 In addition, guidelines for bias and sensitivity, accessibility and accommodations, and style help item developers and reviewers ensure consistency and fairness across the item bank.
 The specifications and guidelines were reviewed by member states, school districts, higher education, and other stakeholders.